Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Proving the Liveness of PBFT

 Another subtlety about Lemma~\ref{thm:castro:all-good} is that the $\delta$ used in its premise is a priori unknown.
 Hence, to apply the lemma in the liveness proof of \pbft, we have to argue that, if correct processes keep changing views due to lack of progress, then all of them will eventually increase their timeouts high enough to satisfy the bounds in Lemma~\ref{thm:castro:all-good}.
-This is nontrivial due to the fact that, as in the original PBFT, in our protocol the processes update their timeouts independently, and may thus disagree on their durations.
+This is nontrivial due to the fact that, as in the original PBFT~\cite[\S{}2.3.5]{castro-thesis}, in our protocol the processes update their timeouts independently, and may thus disagree on their durations.
 For example, the first correct process $p_i$ to detect a problem with the current view $v$ will increase its timeouts and call $\padvance$ (line~\ref{alg:castro:expire-timerexecute}).
-The synchronizer may then trigger $\newview$ notifications at other correct processes before they detect the problem as well, so that their timeouts will stay unchanged (line~\ref{alg:castro:newview}).\footnote{Recall that even a single $\padvance$ call at a correct process may lead to a view switch (\S\ref{sec:sync}).
-For example, with the synchronizer in Figure~\ref{fig:sync} this may happen as follows.
-The $\padvance$ call at a process generates $\WISH(v+1)$ (line~\ref{line:send2}) and the Byzantine processes produce another $f$ copies of the same message.
-Correct processes receiving the resulting $f+1$ copies of the message relay it via line~\ref{line:send3}, which yields $2f+1$ copies in total.
-The synchronizer then triggers $\newview(v+1)$ notifications at correct processes that receive all these copies (line~\ref{line:trigger-newview}), causing them to enter $v+1$ without increasing their timeouts.} One may think that this allows executions in which only some correct processes keep increasing their timeouts until they are high enough, whereas others are forever stuck with timeouts that are too low, invalidating the premise of Lemma~\ref{thm:castro:all-good}.
+The synchronizer may then trigger $\newview$ notifications at other correct processes before they detect the problem as well, so that their timeouts will stay unchanged (line~\ref{alg:castro:newview}).
+One may think that this allows executions in which only some correct processes keep increasing their timeouts until they are high enough, whereas others are forever stuck with timeouts that are too low, invalidating the premise of Lemma~\ref{thm:castro:all-good}.
 The following lemma rules out such scenarios and also trivially implies Lemma~\ref{thm:castro:all-good}.
 It establishes that, in a sufficiently high view $v$ with a correct leader, if the timeouts at a correct process $p_i$ that enters $v$ are high enough, then this process cannot be the first one to initiate a view change.
 Hence, for the protocol to enter another view, some other process with lower timeouts must call $\padvance$ and thus increase their durations (line~\ref{alg:castro:expire-timerexecute}).